Free Fire (video game): Character system

 Free Fire features a character system of 50+ characters.
 Each character has a unique skill which can be active or passive.
 Active skills can be triggered manually by an in-game button and passive skills are triggered automatically.
 Each character can equip 4 skills including the character's skill and 3 skills from other characters (one active skill and three passive skills can be equipped by a single character).
 Free Fire characters have unique backstories.
 A few of these characters were inspired by real-life celebrities whom Free Fire had collaborations with, such as Chrono from the collaboration with Cristiano Ronaldo, Dimitri & Thiva from the collaboration with Dimitri Vegas & Like Mike, A-Patroa from the collaboration with Anitta, Alok from the collaboration with DJ Alok and JBeibs from the collaboration with Justin Bieber.
-In the game, all characters can be acquired for free through the Link system.
+In the game, it is possible to acquire all characters by using gold, an in-game currency that can be earned through gameplay and event participation, or with Diamonds which can be bought with real-world currency.

 Pet System

 In Free Fire, pets can provide support to players during fights.
 As of 2023, the game features 21 different pets that players can choose to bring into battle.
 Each pet has a special ability that sets it apart from the others.
 Some of these abilities are passive and trigger automatically, while others are active and require manual activation.
 One of the pets in the game, Poring, was added as part of a collaboration with Ragnarok Online.
 Players can also customize their pets with skins and emotes.